skills are governed by her newborn sleep patterns. Their

 possible way: by accepting what is inherent to her maturity and by

 steering towards good habits that fit our daily lives.
 An overview ...

-are key in sleep development: at no
+first six months are key in sleep development: at no

 other stage in life do sleep patterns